Can Social-Emotional Skills Drive Continuous Improvement?

 California's new accountability system will require schools to use surveys to measure school climate, but we don't yet know how these surveys can teach us about academic growth.
 And we're not certain how to connect social-emotional learning to continuously improving schools.

 California's CORE districts (Fresno, Long Beach, Los Angeles, Oakland, San Francisco, and Santa Ana) have been measuring four social-emotional competencies: growth mindset, self-efficacy, self-management, and social awareness as a part of their accountability system, under a waiver from No Child Left Behind (NCLB).
 These social-emotional competencies are measured through student self-report questionnaires and teacher reports on student behavior.
-Preliminary findings show that self-management best predicts student performance at elementary and middle school, and growth mindset is the most predictive skill in high school.
+Preliminary report findings show that self-management best predicts student performance at elementary and middle school, and growth mindset is the most predictive skill in high school.

 However, to be useful for continuous improvement, educators need to know how to take action based on the information that SEL indicators provide.
 Policy Analysis for California Education (PACE) has been studying the CORE districts innovative accountability system through the CORE-PACE Research Partnership.